-Outdoor adventures aren’t just for Olympians.
-If you want to connect with nature during an active pursuit, look to pastimes that nearly anyone can participate in.
+Outdoor adventures aren’t just for Olympians and other fit athletes.
+If you want to connect with nature during an active pursuit, look to pastimes that nearly anyone on your family can participate in.
 Don’t be timid if you haven’t tried these activities before.
 Easy hikes and kayak trips, hot air balloon adventures, shooting river rapids and even hang gliding are things nearly all of us can do with a bit of encouragement and guidance from the right tour outfitter.
-Here are our picks for 5 weekend excursions that you’ll be glad you tried.
+Here are our picks for five weekend excursions that your whole family will be glad you tried.

 Photo courtesy of Steamboat Springs Chamber Resort Association/Scott Larson

-The Hot Air Balloon Rodeo is a summertime staple of Steamboat Springs, Colorado.
+The Hot Air Balloon Rodeo is a summertime staple of Steamboat Springs, Colorado (usually held in mid-July, but moved to August 29-30, 2020 for 2020).
 Visitors can roam the launch grounds early in the morning to watch as balloons inflate and perhaps even join ground crews in preparing brightly colored balloons for flight.
-Then watch as gleaming balloons dot the Yampa Valley sky at sunrise.
+Then watch as gleaming balloons paint the Yampa Valley sky at sunrise.

-After the spectacular professional competition has ended, plan a ride of your own.
+But even if you can't attend the rodeo itself, you can plan a ride of your own all summer long ($$).
 Several participating hot air balloon companies offer exciting rides over the Yampa Valley with views of green mountains stretching for miles around.
 Your pilot might even thrill riders by dipping the basket into Bald Eagle Lake.
 It’s a special way to experience Steamboat Springs and adds to your appreciation of the skilled balloon competitors.

 For another look, attend the Balloon Glow in the evening.
 Spectators can walk among beautiful displays of tethered balloons that illuminate the evening sky with brilliant colors.